area9innovation/flow9/doc/tropic.markdown

 `Tropic` is implemented in *Flow*, and does support `Form` elements, so existing user interface components can be utilized in `Tropic` layouts.

-`Tropic` serves as the fundation for the `Material` library, which contains all of `Tropic`, and which is what you normally want to use.
+`Tropic` serves as the foundation for the `Material` library, which contains all of `Tropic`, and which is what you normally want to use.
 So learning `Tropic` is helpful, since the underlying principles and constructs are directly embedded in `Material`.

 Hello World using Tropic